-The MRSP is designed for students who have completed their core clinical rotations but does not exclude students with strong research interests from applying prior to having completed their clinical rotations.
+The MRSP is designed for U.S. citizens and permanent residents currently enrolled in an accredited program who have completed their core clinical rotations.
+This does not exclude students with strong research interests from applying prior to having completed their clinical rotations.

 The MRSP is a residential program; participating scholars are required to reside in one of the available MRSP housing options.

 MRSP scholars will experience the full continuum of biomedical research—the bench, the bedside, between both and beyond.
 The MRSP offers:

 - Lectures on seminal basic, translational and clinical research topics that highlight the continuum of discovery, as well as issues in bioethics, science policy and emerging technologies

 - Training in clinical protocol development and the conduct of human subjects research